KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/vignette_effect.rst

    * - Parameter
      - Value
      - Description
-   * - use cos instead of linear
+   * - Use cos instead of linear
      - Switch
      - If selected makes the fall-off area appear denser by applying a cosine curve instead of a linear function
-   * - smooth
+   * - Smooth
-     - Integer
+     - Percentage
      - Set the size of the fall-off area.
 Higher values make the center darker and the edges lighter.
 If **smooth** is set to zero, the vignette is like a black matte with a distinct edge.
-   * - radius
+   * - Radius
      - Integer
      - Set the radius of the vignette
-   * - x / y
+   * - Center X / Y
      - Integer
      - Define the X and Y coordinates for the center point of the vignette (X = 0, Y = 0 defines the top-left corner of the screen)
-   * - opacity
+   * - Transparency
      - Integer
-     - Set the :term:`opacity` of the black parts of the vignette
+     - Set the transparency of the black parts of the vignette